Texas Tech University

 Texas Tech University enforces all Federal and State laws and local ordinances.
 The Texas Tech Police Department can be contacted at 806-742-3931 for non-emergencies and 911 for emergencies.

 Possession, use, or distribution of illicit drugs is prohibited by federal law.
 Strict penalties are provided for drug convictions, including mandatory prison terms for many offenses.
-Penalties increase significantly where use of the illicit drugs results in death or serious fees, on-campus housing contract cancellation, and could include suspension or expulsion from the University.
+Penalties increase significantly where use of the illicit drugs results in death.
+Serious fees, on-campus housing contract cancellation, and suspension or expulsion from the university may also occur.

-The Federal Uniform Drinking Age Act of 1984 sets the minimum legal drinking age to 21 and every State, including the State of Texas, abides by that standard.
-For more information about alcohol policy in the United States, visit the NIAAA's Alcohol Policy Information System.
+The Federal Uniform Drinking Age Act of 1984 sets the minimum legal drinking age to 21 and every state, including the State of Texas, abides by that standard.
+For more information about the alcohol policy in the United States, visit the NIAAA’s Alcohol Policy Information System website

 Offense Minimum Punishment Maximum Punishment

-Manufacture, distribution, or dispensing drugs (includes marijuana) A term of imprisonment between 180 days and 2 years and/or a fine of $10,000 Imprisonment for life or for a term of 10 years to 99 years and a fine not to exceed $100,000
+Manufacture, Distribution, or Dispensing Drugs (Includes Marijuana) Imprisonment between 180 days and 2 years and/or a fine of $10,000 Imprisonment for life or for a term of 10 years to 99 years and a fine not to exceed $100,000

-Possession of drugs (including marijuana) Imprisonment 180 days to 2 years and/ or fine of $10,000 or less Imprisonment between 5 years to 99 years and a maximum fine of 50,000
+Possession of Drugs (Including Marijuana) Imprisonment between 180 days to 2 years and/ or fine of $10,000 or less Imprisonment between 5 years to 99 years and a maximum fine of 50,000

 In Texas, the following statutes guide the laws and penalties surrounding illicit drugs and alcohol are detailed below.